-2. Full contract rent of at the usual time each month.

-3. □ Tenant's portion of the subsidized rent as calculated under the applicable subsidy rules at the usual time each month.
-This amount is currently \$.

-4. The fair value of the home, \$, at the usual time each month.
+- 2. Full contract rent of \$at the usual time each month. - 3.
+Tenant's portion of the subsidized rent as calculated under the applicable subsidy rules at the usual time each month.
+This amount is currently \$. - 4.
+The fair value of the home, \$, at the usual time each month.
 Payments should be reduced because the following substandard conditions still exist in the tenant's apartment:

-5. I delivered or mailed (circle which one) a copy of this Request to my landlord or to his/her lawyer on (date).
+5. I hereby certify, under the penalties of perjury, that I delivered or mailed (circle which one) a copy of this Request to my landlord or to his/her lawyer on (date).